SMiRL: Surprise Minimizing Reinforcement Learning in Unstable Environments: Abstract

 \section{Abstract}

-All living organisms struggle against the forces of nature to carve out niches where they can maintain homeostasis.
-We propose that such a search for order amidst chaos might offer a unifying principle for the emergence of useful behaviors in artificial agents.
-We formalize this idea into an unsupervised reinforcement learning method called surprise minimizing RL (\methodName). \methodName trains an agent with the objective of maximizing the probability of observed states under a model trained on previously seen states.
-The resulting agents can acquire proactive behaviors that seek out and maintain stable conditions, such as balancing and damage avoidance, that are closely tied to an environment's prevailing sources of entropy, such as wind, earthquakes, and other agents.
-We demonstrate that our surprise minimizing agents can successfully play Tetris, Doom, control a humanoid to avoid falls and navigate to escape enemy agents, without any task-specific reward supervision.
-We further show that \methodName can be used together with a standard task reward to accelerate reward-driven learning.
+Every living organism struggles against disruptive environmental forces to carve out and maintain an orderly niche.
+We propose that such a struggle to achieve and preserve order might offer a principle for the emergence of useful behaviors in artificial agents.
+We formalize this idea into an unsupervised reinforcement learning method called surprise minimizing reinforcement learning (SMiRL).
+SMiRL alternates between learning a density model to evaluate the surprise of a stimulus, and improving the policy to seek more predictable stimuli.
+The policy seeks out stable and repeatable situations that counteract the environment's prevailing sources of entropy.
+This might include avoiding other hostile agents, or finding a stable, balanced pose for a bipedal robot in the face of disturbance forces.
+We demonstrate that our surprise minimizing agents can successfully play Tetris, Doom, control a humanoid to avoid falls, and navigate to escape enemies in a maze without any task-specific reward supervision.
+We further show that SMiRL can be used together with standard task rewards to accelerate reward-driven learning.